meithan/AoC23/README.md

 Julia notes and observations:

-* It's surprising how similar Julia is to Python (and so far, just as powerful): string splitting (done with `split`, which is a native function and not a method of the String class as in Python) and array/tuple manipulations (defining empty arrays, appending to them, unpacking tuples, e.g. `amount, color = draw`) all are very similar.
+* It's surprising how similar Julia is to Python (and so far, it's just as powerful): string splitting (done with `split`, which is a native function and not a method of the String class as in Python) and array/tuple manipulations (defining arrays, appending to them, slicing them, unpacking tuples, e.g. `amount, color = draw`) all are very similar.
 Porting the Python solution was straightforward and quick.

 ---